ARN Media (A1N) H2 2025 earnings summary

 Net profit after tax was AUD 16 million, down 41% year-on-year.

-Free cash flow increased 6% to AUD 40 million, with operating cash flow conversion at 108% and free cash conversion at 234%.
+Free cash flow increased by 6% to AUD 40 million, with operating cash flow conversion at 108% and free cash conversion at 234%.

 Outlook and guidance